 Bold, collaborative discovery is a hallmark of Northwestern research.
-Our faculty are global experts who pursue breakthroughs that strengthen society and advance our understanding of the complex forces.
+Our faculty are global experts who pursue breakthroughs that strengthen society and advance our understanding.
 Bridging theory and practice, they are senior policy advisers on education, economics, healthcare, security, and more.
-The Office for Research is an integral part of this ecosystem, providing a portfolio of expert services and resources to help advance breakthrough knowledge creation.
+The Office for Research is an integral part of this ecosystem, providing an integrated portfolio of expert services and resources to help advance breakthrough knowledge creation.

 Northwestern has a long history of interdisciplinary research leadership, harnessing diverse expertise to solve society's most challenging problems.
-More than 90 school-based centers and 50+ University Research Institutes and Centers create knowledge across all fields, including nanotechnology, chemistry, neuroscience, biotechnology, international and domestic policy, materials science, and drug discovery.
-Notable recent investments in the University include alumna Roberta Buffett Elliott's endowed gift to the Buffett Institute for Global Studies and a major gift from Louis A. Simpson and Kimberly K. Querrey to create a transformative biomedical research center.
-This center will spur further collaboration among University researchers, including scientists from the Stanley Manne Children's Research Institute.
+More than 90 school-based centers and 53 University Research Institutes and Centers create knowledge across all fields, including nanotechnology, chemistry, neuroscience, biotechnology, the arts and humanities, public policy, materials science, and drug discovery.

-The Office for Research (OR) plays a strategic role in developing the best research programs and facilities; attracting exceptional faculty; and administering some $650 million in annual funding from federal agencies, foundations, and corporations.
-OR supports Northwestern's research success in various ways, such as:
+The Office for Research plays a strategic role in developing the best research programs and facilities; attracting exceptional faculty; and administering more than half a billion in annual funding from federal agencies, foundations, and corporations.
+The Office supports Northwestern's research success in various ways: